Celebrate the start of a New Year in a Fairy-tale City filled with Round the Clock Parties!

-Across the Vltava by boat
+Cross the Vltava by boat

 I’ve already mentioned the great views you can get from the river before.
 If you fancy a five-hour boat trip with a delicious buffet and live music, you’re in luck – there’s plenty of them here!

 Prague Boats for example offers a New Year’s boat trip with a DJ and dinner on the 31st December and also offers a cruise on the 1st January.
 If you do it you’ll be able to enjoy the fireworks on the first day of the New Year together with everyone and spend the previous night dancing away in one of the clubs.
 You can go up onto the upper deck and enjoy the views of the city’s lights.

 What could be better at New Year’s than a dinner with a view?
 Once the clock strikes 12 you can enjoy a glass of champagne on the balcony or roof terrace.
 Maybe you could even have a little snowball fight with the guests on the party boats anchored on the riverbank.
 It’s advised to book a table in advance if you want to go to a restaurant in particular – the restaurants with good reviews on TripAdvisor are often booked up very quickly.
 If you want to be a little more spontaneous, you’ll definitely be able to find a spot somewhere as the choice is big and diverse!

 I can really recommend two restaurants in particular – directly on the banks of the Vltava is the Hergetova Cihelna.
 This modern restaurant offers a perfect view of many of the city’s sights.
 The range of food on offer is excellent and the view is one of a kind.
 After a perfect celebration, you can use one of the free limousines to go back to your hotel in true style.